victorjonsson/PHP-Rocker-google-login/README.md

 ### 3) Edit config.php

-In the file config.php you add your facebook application data and change the authentication class to Rocker\\FacebookLogin\\Authenticator.
-You will also have to add the facebook connect operation.
+In the file config.php you change the authentication class to Rocker\\GoogleLogin\\Authenticator.

 ```php
 return array(